Report of the Auditor General

 Responsibilities of the Council and the Auditor

 The Council is responsible for preparing financial statements in accordance with generally accepted accounting practice in New Zealand.
-Those financial statements must fairly reflect the financial position of the University and group as at 31 December 2006.
-They must also fairly reflect the results of its operations and cash flows for the year ended on that date.
-The Council is also responsible for preparing performance information that fairly reflects the service performance achievements for the year ended 31 December 2006.
+Those financial statements must fairly reflect the financial position of the University and group as at 31 December 2008.
+They must also fairly reflect the results of operations and cash flows for the year ended on that date.
+The Council is also responsible for preparing performance information that fairly reflects the service performance achievements for the year ended 31 December 2008.
 The Council's responsibilities arise from the Education Act 1989 and the Crown Entities Act 2004.

 We are responsible for expressing an independent opinion on the financial statements and statement of service performance and reporting that opinion to you.
 This responsibility arises from section 15 of the Public Audit Act 2001 and the Crown Entities Act 2004.